ZQuestClassic/ZQuestClassic/docs-www/source/zscript-lang/declarations/vars_consts.rst

 ---------

-To declare a ``variable``, you first specify what :ref:`type<types>` it will be, then an identifier for it's name, then optionally an initializer to give it a starting value.
+To declare a ``variable``, you first specify what :ref:`type<types>` it will be, then an identifier for its name, then optionally an initializer to give it a starting value.
 Finally, you can list multiple variables in a single declaration as a comma-delimited list.